How to Paint a Hummingbird, step by step tutorial on painting a beautiful hummingbird in acrylics. Beginner friendly!

 Push thru the Ugly Stage

 There is always a point when things look messy, don’t get discouraged, the details make it come to life.
-Just keep on going.
+Just keep on painting.
+It will begin to come together.

 Now add the eye.
 This can be the tricky part for me and can make or break your painting.
 The eye is what gives it life